Presentations

 Title Topic Audience Length

-Critiquing Your First Pages Are you capturing your reader, agent, or publisher in your first few pages?
+Are you capturing your readers’, agent’s, or publisher’s attention in your first few pages?
 This interactive lecture provides exercises reviewing the importance of dialog, scene structure, creating unique worlds for readers, the importance of the first line, and more.

-Listen to an excerpt on this presentation, which was given at the Christian Writers Retreat in February 2010.
-For for information about this presentation, visit the Editorial Inspirations blog.
+For more information about this presentation, visit the Editorial Inspirations blog.

 Writers 2 hours